How to get paid faster from clients and boost cash flow

 Consistent invoicing practices mean sending invoices and follow-ups on schedule with identical payment terms every time.
 Inconsistent practices confuse clients and delay payments.

-Example: You forget to invoice a client one month, then send two invoices the next month.
-Your client now faces a bill double their budgeted amount.
+For example, if you forget to invoice a client one month and then send two invoices the next, they face a bill double their budgeted amount.
+The result?
+They might delay payment, ask for instalments, or ignore the bill altogether.

 Unclear payment terms

-Unclear payment terms prevent on-time payments because clients don't know the exact amount owed or due date.
+Unclear payment terms prevent on-time payments because clients don't know the exact amount owed or when it's due.
 Clear terms eliminate confusion and enable prompt payment.

-Imagine that you typically get paid on receipt, and you've set up your budget around that schedule.
-You've done the work for a new client and you send them an invoice, but without a due date.
-Most of the client's suppliers offer 'Net 30' terms, so they assume you're willing to wait 30 days to get paid.
-Their late payment throws out your whole budget.
+For example, you send an invoice without a due date.
+Most of the client's suppliers offer 'Net 30' terms, so they assume you're willing to wait 30 days.
+Their late payment throws out your entire budget.

 Not following up on your invoice

 Not following up on invoices signals to clients that payment isn't urgent.
-This reduces payment priority and extends payment times.
-Regular follow-ups demonstrate that timely payment matters.
+This reduces your invoice's priority and extends payment times.

-One such client receives an invoice but doesn't think it's pressing, so they prioritise other expenses.
+When a client receives an invoice without follow-up, they often prioritise other expenses.
 The next month, the same thing happens.
-Soon, they've forgotten about the invoice.
+Soon, they've forgotten about your invoice entirely.

 Financial difficulties

-Financial difficulties cause clients to prioritise essential bills like rent, utilities, and payroll over other invoices.
-Your invoice often gets deprioritised during cash flow problems.
-This can lead to extended delays or complete non-payment.
+Financial difficulties cause clients to prioritise essential bills like rent, utilities, and payroll over your invoice.
+This can lead to extended delays or clients not paying at all.

 Disputes over goods or services

-Disputes over goods or services delay payments when clients question invoice accuracy.
-Disputed invoices often result in late payment or non-payment.
-Minimise disputes by ensuring invoice accuracy and clear service descriptions.
+Disputes over goods or services delay payments when clients question invoice accuracy or deliverables.
+Disputed invoices often delay payment or prevent it entirely.

 Six steps to get paid faster